Every cab passenger's got a tale or two about a shocking or unpleasant taxi journey.

 And assistance dogs are really not going to cause you any trouble.
 They're perfectly trained in how to behave in a taxi – which is more than you can say for some passengers!

-There’s a fair amount of paperwork involved in becoming a taxi driver, so it’s understandable that some drivers just want to get on the road and start earning money before they’re properly licensed.
+There’s a fair amount of paperwork involved in becoming a cab driver, so it’s understandable that some drivers just want to get on the road and start earning money before they’re properly licensed.

 But doing so could land you with a large fine, and invalidate your taxi insurance.